About Us

 Preserving Leelanau’s family farms: Leelanau’s farms provide both an abundance of fresh and nutritious local foods, as well as commercial crops of cherries, wine grapes, apples and other fruit.
 CSA’s (community-supported agriculture) thrive here and small-scale, value-added agriculture fuels our local economy.
 Productive farmland, uniquely suited to growing cherries and other fruit, add to the features that make the Leelanau Peninsula a treasured place.
 We must ensure that farmland is available to future generations and that our agricultural heritage is preserved.
 To date, over 5,500 acres of working family farms have forever been preserved.

-Caring for the lands we have protected: Stewardship of Conservancy natural areas includes regular maintenance like clearing new trails and monitoring for invasive species.
+Caring for the lands we have protected: Stewardship of Conservancy natural areas and preserves includes regular maintenance like clearing new trails and monitoring for invasive species.
 We must also work with private landowners on an ongoing basis to ensure that conservation agreements are upheld, and that the natural features are forever protected.

 Residents and visitors alike find Leelanau a place to call home, taking pride in our charming small towns and tight-knit communities.
 Each person cherishes this area in his or her own personal way.
 But the common feature is the land and water, which gives us beauty, serenity, inspiration, recreation, employment and a sense of community.
 The Leelanau Conservancy works to understand those landscapes that are essential to the uniqueness and way of life of the Leelanau Peninsula, and to permanently protect them.